canonical/k8s-snap/docs/src/snap/howto/security/disa-stig-assessment.md

 | `Not Applicable` (13) | V-242386, V-242393, V-242394, V-242395, V-242396, V-242398, V-242399, V-242413, V-242437, V-242442, V-242443, V-242454, V-242455 |
 | `Manual` (8) | V-242383, V-242410, V-242411, V-242412, V-242414, V-242415, V-242417, V-254800 |

-**Automated**: An automated process can be used to validate that the system is in a conformant state.
+**Automated**: An automated process can be used to validate that the system is correctly configured.

 **Not Applicable**: These Findings are not applicable to {{product}}.
 Some reasons for this include: a check on a Kubernetes feature that was removed prior to {{product}}'s first release, a check for a component that {{product}} does not package, etc.